NPStraight2ThePoint/Simply-Wall-St-API-Workflow/README.md

 ## Overview

-This ETL (Extract, Transform, Load) pipeline automates the process of retrieving, transforming, and loading financial data from the Simply Wall St (SWS) API into a PostgreSQL database.
+This ETL (Extract, Transform, Load) pipeline automates the process of retrieving, transforming and loading financial data from the Simply Wall St (SWS) API into a PostgreSQL database.

 ## Tools & Technologies

 - **Python**
 - **PostgreSQL**
-- **Pandas,requests,sqlalchemy**
+- **Libraries : Pandas,requests,sqlalchemy**
 - **Simply Wall St API**

 ---